Physical Therapist Assistant

-Admission to the physical therapist assistant technical core is on an annual and competitive basis, requiring a minimum overall college GPA of at least 3.0 plus two years of high school science, two years of high school college preparatory mathematics, four years of high school English and two years of high school social science or their college-level equivalents.
+Admission to the physical therapist assistant technical core is on an annual and competitive basis, requiring a minimum overall college GPA of at least 3.0.
 The most heavily weighted component in the process is performance on a standardized health sciences aptitude exam, followed by GPA and science course performance.
 Admission to the physical therapist assistant major does not guarantee acceptance into the technical core curriculum.

-Admission to the second-year technical core is a competitive admission process and requires a separate application during November-January of your first year.
+Admission to the second-year technical core is a selective admission process and requires a separate application during November-December of your first year.
 Information sessions and application assistance nights are held during the Fall term in order to guide and assist students through the application process, which is generally open Nov.
-1 through mid-January each year.
+1st of each year.

 Once admitted to the technical core, you will also be required to submit a criminal background check and approved BLS Provider CPR certification, physical examination, two-step or Quantiferon TB test and proof of current immunizations.
 Some clinics require standard panel drug screenings and/or recent proof of TB testing (within 90 days of clinical rotation).

 If you have been convicted of a felony or misdemeanor, please contact the state licensing authority in the state in which you hope to be licensed before beginning training in the PTA program to determine if your conviction would prohibit you from practicing as a physical therapist assistant.
 Ohio, Kentucky and Indiana all require background checks as part of their standard licensing application process.

 The American Physical Therapy Association reports that the federal government has forecasted very good job prospects for PTAs and an unemployment rate of less than 3.9 percent.
 In 2016, the Health Collaborative (formerly the GCHC) quoted a vacancy rate of just 4-5 percent among local major hospitals.